liferay/liferay-docs/develop/tutorials/articles/29-product-navigation/01-customizing-the-product-menu.markdown

    abstract classes.
 Typically, the `BasePanelCategory` is extended for basic categories (e.g., the Control Panel category) that only display the category name or other simple functionality.
-If you'd like to provide a custom UI for your panel you can do so using any frontend technology, you only need to implement the methods include() or includeHeader() from the PanelCategory interface. includeHeader method is used to render the header of the section and include is used to render the body.
+If you'd like to provide a custom UI for your panel, you can do so using any frontend technology, you only need to implement the methods `include()` or `includeHeader()` from the `PanelCategory` interface.
+The `includeHeader` method is used to render the header of the section and the `include` method is used to render the body.
    Implementing a custom UI gives you the flexibility to add more complex functionality.
-If you are going to use JSPs as the frontend technology, a base class called `BaseJSPPanelCategory` can be extended that already implements the methods include() and includeHeader() for you.
+If you are going to use JSPs as the frontend technology, a base class called `BaseJSPPanelCategory` can be extended that already implements the methods `include()` and `includeHeader()` for you.
 This will be elaborated on more extensively later.

     +$$$